The Tidal Disruption Event AT2021ehb: Evidence of Relativistic Disk Reflection, and Rapid Evolution of the Disk-Corona System: Conclusion

-This work is using observations with eROSITA telescope onboard \srg observatory.
+This work used observations with the eROSITA telescope on board the \srg observatory.
 The \srg observatory was built by Roskosmos with the participation of the Deutsches Zentrum f$\ddot{\rm u}$r Luft- und Raumfahrt (DLR).
 The \srg/eROSITA X-ray telescope was built by a consortium of German Institutes led by MPE, and supported by DLR.
-The \srg spacecraft was designed, built, launched and is operated by the Lavochkin Association and its subcontractors.
+The \srg spacecraft was designed, built, launched, and is operated by the Lavochkin Association and its subcontractors.
 The eROSITA data used in this work were processed using the eSASS software system developed by the German eROSITA consortium and proprietary data reduction and analysis software developed by the Russian eROSITA Consortium.

 This work made use of data supplied by the UK Swift Science Data Centre at the University of Leicester.

 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.